Vishal73040/BotBrowser/INSTALLATION.md

 ### 3. macOS Installation

 #### Quick Install (Automated)
-For the fastest installation experience, use our automated installation script:
+For the fastest setup, use our automated installation script:

 ```bash
 # One-line install (downloads and runs script directly)